-- C. Access.
-A maximum of 20 percent of the Publicly Accessible Open Space may be used as outdoor dining for a restaurant; a minimum of 80 percent of the Publicly Accessible Open Space shall be accessible to the general public. - D. Signage.
-Publicly Accessible Open Space shall have signage visible from the adjacent sidewalk identifying the space as a publicly-accessible amenity and listing accessible hours. - E. Hours.
-At a minimum, Publicly Accessible Open Space shall be open to the general public from 8am to 8pm. - F. Elevation.
-A minimum of 3,000 square feet of Publicly Accessible Open Space shall be at sidewalk elevation.
-If less square footage is required, then all required Publicly Accessible Open Space shall be at sidewalk elevation. - G. Hardscape.
-A maximum of 25 percent of Publicly Accessible Open Space shall be paved in standard concrete.
+- F. Signage.
+PAOS shall have signage visible from the adjacent sidewalk identifying the space as a publicly-accessible amenity and listing accessible hours. - G. Hours.
+At a minimum, PAOS shall be open to the general public from 8am to 8pm. - H. Elevation.
+A minimum of 3,000 square feet of PAOS shall be at sidewalk elevation.
+If less square footage is required, then all required PAOS shall be at sidewalk elevation. - Hardscape.
+A maximum of 25 percent of PAOS shall be paved in standard concrete.
 Remaining areas shall use one of the following enhanced paving techniques: brick, natural stone, unit concrete pavers, textured and colored concrete, concrete with exposed or special aggregate.
-Alternative paving may be allowed per review authority approval.

-- H. Seating.
-Seating shall be provided at a minimum of 1 seat per 300 square feet of required Publicly Accessible Open Space.
+Alternative paving may be allowed per review authority approval. - J. Seating.
+Seating shall be provided at a minimum of 1 seat per 300 square feet of required PAOS.
 Fractions shall be rounded down to the nearest whole number. - 1.
-Benches shall be calculated as 1 seat per 24 linear inches. - Landscape.
-A minimum of 25 percent of Publicly Accessible Open Space shall be planted area with a minimum dimension of 30 inches in length, width, and depth.
-Landscaping shall comply with PMC 17.44. - J. Trees.
-A minimum of one 24-inch box tree per project or for every 750 square feet of Publicly Accessible Open Space, whichever is greater, shall be planted.
-For projects with 2 or more trees, a minimum 50 percent of trees planted shall be shade trees. - K. Common Open Space Credit.
-Publicly Accessible Open Space in excess of the minimum may count towards a maximum of 30 percent of the Common Open Space requirement at a 1:1 ratio. - L. Required Paseos.
-Projects that are required to provide Publicly Accessible Open Space per 6.3.1.B and located on parcels that include a paseo opportunity area on Map 6.3-1, shall be required to meet the minimum area requirement by providing a paseo, defined as a pedestrian passageway that connects a public street to another public street, alley, or internal public space. - 1.
-Paseos shall meet the standards set in Section 6.3.5; design standards 6.3.4.A through 6.3.4.J shall not apply. - 2.
-In opportunity areas where a paseo has already been provided by previous development, additional paseos shall not be required. - M. Required Plaza.
-Projects that are required to provide Publicly Accessible Open Space per 6.3.1.B and located on parcels that include a plaza opportunity location on Map 6.3-1, shall be required to meet the minimum area requirement by providing a plaza. - 1.
-Publicly Accessible Open Space design standards shall apply.
+Benches shall be calculated as 1 seat per 24 linear inches. - K. Landscape.
+A minimum of 25 percent of PAOS shall be planted area with a minimum dimension of 30 inches in length, width, and depth.
+Landscaping shall comply with PMC 17.44. - L. Trees.
+A minimum of one 24-inch box tree per project or for every 750 square feet of PAOS, whichever is greater, shall be planted.
+For projects with 2 or more trees, a minimum 50 percent of trees planted shall be shade trees. - 1.
+Trees planted in pots on the ground floor shall not be counted towards the tree requirement. - M. Common Open Space Credit.
+PAOS in excess of the minimum may count towards a maximum of 30 percent of the Common Open Space requirement at a 1:1 ratio.